sauce-archives/help/docs/tools/appium.md

 TestObject generates detailed reports for your Appium tests run on our real devices in the cloud.
 These include logs, screenshots and a video capturing the device screen during the test execution.

 With our <a href="https://github.com/testobject/testobject-appium-java-api/blob/master/src/main/java/org/testobject/appium/junit/TestObjectTestResultWatcher.java">test result watcher</a> your reports can be marked as successful or failed.
-With only two extra lines of code and a Maven dependency you're set.
+With only two extra lines of code and the <a href="#java-utilities">Maven dependency</a> you're set.

 {% highlight java %}
 @Rule